awsdocs/aws-cli-user-guide/doc_source/cli-configure-role.md

 For additional security, you can require that users provide a one\-time key generated from a multi\-factor authentication \(MFA\) device, a U2F device, or mobile app when they attempt to make a call using the role profile\.

-First, modify the trust relationship on the IAM role to require MFA\.
+First, you can choose to modify the trust relationship on the IAM role to require MFA\.
+This prevents anyone from using the role without first authenticating by using MFA\.
 For an example, see the `Condition` line in the following example\.
+This policy allows the IAM user named `anika` to assume the role the policy is attached to, but only if she authenticates by using MFA\.

 ```
 {